-United States and Canada.
-Within the International segment, the Company markets and sells both toy and certain game products in markets outside of the U.S. and Canada, primarily the European, Asia Pacific, and Latin and South American regions.
+The U.S. and Canada segment develops, markets and sells both toy and game products in the U.S. and Canada.
+The International segment consists of the Company's European, Asia Pacific and Latin and South American toy and game marketing and sales operations.
 The Company's Entertainment and Licensing segment includes the Company's lifestyle licensing, digital gaming, movie, television and online entertainment operations.
 The Global Operations segment is responsible for manufacturing and sourcing finished product for the Company's U.S. and Canada and International segments.